 2.1 Exempt under the law

-Recall that there are a few exceptions listed within ARS 13-1302 that allow a parent to take or keep a child from a legal custodian.
-A defendant, then, can try to challenge a charge by showing that he/she fits into one of these exceptions.
+Recall that a few exceptions are listed within ARS 13-1302 that allow a parent to take or keep a child from a legal custodian.
+A defendant can try to challenge a charge by showing that he/she fits into one of these exceptions.

 2.2 Legal right to take or keep a child

 Also recall that people are only guilty of custodial interference if they had no legal right to take or keep a child.
 This means defendants can always contest a case by providing evidence that they had a legal right to a child.
-Evidence of this nature is often in the form of a legal document showing some type of custodial or visitation right.
+Evidence of this nature is often a legal document showing some custodial or visitation right.

 2.3 Falsely accused

-Unfortunately, one parent often falsely accuses the other parent of custodial interference in the course of Arizona family law proceedings.
-Parents do this to try and gain an advantage to keeping or gaining custody of their child or receiving a favorable parenting plan.
+Unfortunately, one parent often falsely accuses the other parent of custodial interference during Arizona family law proceedings.
+Parents do this to try and gain an advantage in keeping or gaining custody of their child or receiving a favorable parenting plan.
 Therefore, accused people can always raise the defense that they were unjustly blamed for a crime.

 3. What are the penalties?